LGN520/farreach-public/ycsb-implementation.md

 	+ In local machine
 		* Use tmp.sh (copied from rmhistory.sh) to remove confidential files and update remote repo NetBuffer/
 		* Create public repo farreach-public/, use update_public_repo.sh to update project root-paths in config, re-organize repo, and update farreach-public/
-	+ TODO: In dl11, pull remote farreach-public/ into dl11:farreach-public
+	+ In dl11, pull remote farreach-public/ into dl11:farreach-public
-		* TODO: Run farreach + static + workload A, and netcache + dynamic w/ hotin + synthetic -> TODO: work???
-(NetBuffer-backup/ can be removed in the future)
+		* Run farreach + static + workload A, and netcache + dynamic w/ hotin + synthetic -> work (NetBuffer-backup/ can be removed in the future)
 	+ Create an anonymous link for the public repo farreach-public/

 - Evaluation writing